cmayron/Legal-Calculus/README.md

 Each layer protects the human Strategist.

-This is the **irreversible order** of procedural reasoning.
+This is the irreversible order of procedural reasoning.

 ---

 # **IV.
 THE SEQUENCE DOCTRINE — WHY ORDER MATTERS**

-The sequence is not stylistic.
+Sequence is not stylistic.

-It is structural.
+Sequence is structural.

 ### **1. The General Kernel must load first**